MicrosoftDocs/winrt-api/windows.perception.spatial/windows_perception_spatial.md

 # Windows.Perception.Spatial

 ## -description
-Contains classes that let apps react naturally to your gaze, gestures, and voice in the world around you.
+Contains classes for reasoning about the spatial relationships within the user's surroundings.

 ## -remarks